anisAronno/laravel-self-updater/README.md

 - **Repository Configuration**: The file uses `ReleaseProviderFactory` to create an appropriate adapter based on your `RELEASE_URL`.
 - **Excluded Items**: Define files and folders to exclude from updates.
 - **Middleware**: Specify which middleware to apply to the auto-updater's API endpoints.
+- **Composer Dependencies**: Configure whether to run Composer install or update during the update process.

 ### Excluding Items from Updates